Ritik-Datey/VALORANT-CLONE/README.md

-Hey Buddy this is about cloning ...
-In the repo I clone a Valorent website...
-Valorent is a gaming website
+Hello this project (https://ritik-datey.github.io/VALORANT-CLONE/) represents a cloning of the Valorant Game Website (https://playvalorant.com/en-gb/) I tried to create a exact replica of the home page, with a working functionality.